-For Stewards and Apprentices Farm & Nature Camp sessions, campers will be invited to stay for an overnight on the second Thursday of their session (July 11, July 25, or Aug 8).
+For Stewards and Apprentices Farm & Nature Camp sessions, campers will be invited to stay for an overnight on the second Thursday of their session (July 10, July 24, or Aug 7).
 On this day, camp will run from 8:30 am drop-off on Thursday until 9:30 am pick-up on Friday.
 Camp ends at 9:30 am on Friday for these groups, no exceptions.
-We will send a letter with planned activities and a packing list for the overnight during week 1 of the session.
+We will send a letter with activities and a packing list during week 1 of the session.
 Tents and food will be provided.